ROCm/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

   nanoGPT.
 By comparing how essential GPT components—such as self-attention mechanisms and optimizers—are realized in PyTorch and JAX, also highlight JAX’s unique features.

+* The `Optimize GPT Training: Enabling Mixed Precision Training in JAX using ROCm on AMD GPUs <https://rocm.blogs.amd.com/artificial-intelligence/jax-mixed-precision/README.html>`_ blog post provides a comprehensive guide on enhancing the training efficiency of GPT models by implementing mixed precision techniques in JAX, specifically tailored for AMD GPUs utilizing the ROCm platform.

 * The `Supercharging JAX with Triton Kernels on AMD GPUs <https://rocm.blogs.amd.com/artificial-intelligence/jax-triton/README.html>`_ blog demonstrates how to develop a custom fused dropout-activation kernel for